elunna/nerfhack-changelog/README.md

 * Display a single accurate spellcasting retention percentage in the spellbook list.
 * Remove the spell of identify outright (xnh)
 * Increase drain life up to level 3 (xnh)
-* Reading restricted spellbooks only grants 2000 turns of spell memory.
-*

 ### Spellbook of charm monster
 * This spell is now a directional level 3 spell and only works on the first monster hit.
 * At unskilled and basic, the spell can only pacify monsters.